-Hello!
-This is my sixth year teaching summer camp at the Chicago Botanic Garden, and how I love it!
-During the school year I teach Pre-K at a private school in Naperville.
-I went to Carroll University where I obtained my degree in Elementary Education with a minor in Social Studies.
-During my free time I enjoy shopping, anything active, traveling with my husband and cooking.
-I look forward to another fabulous summer at the Chicago Botanic Garden!
+This is my eleventh year teaching summer camp at the Chicago Botanic Garden, and how I love it.
+I previously taught preK at a private school in Naperville.
+I got my degree in elementary education with a minor in social studies from Carroll University.
+During my free time I enjoy spending time with my daughter, shopping, being active, traveling with my husband, and cooking.
+I look forward to another fabulous summer at the Chicago Botanic Garden.

 Anne W. Healy

 This will be my seventeenth year as a Camp CBG instructor.
 I received my B.A. from the University of Michigan and have a master's degree from National Louis University with an endorsement in reading.
 Now retired, I was a second grade teacher at South School in Glencoe, Illinois (District #35), for nineteen years.
 I also taught at Greeley School in Winnetka, the Latin School of Chicago, and Edgewood School in Park Forest, Illinois.
 I taught Super Science Seekers at Northwestern University Saturday Enrichment Program (SEP) for five years.
 It is such fun to teach science, and learn about the environment and its preservation.

 Eight years ago I traveled to China to view the enormous flocks of migratory birds that inhabit the wetlands of several provinces during the winter months.
 In 2013, I traveled to remote Bhutan and northwest India, viewing the habitats and flocks of the black-necked, demoiselle and sarus cranes.
 In 2016, I traveled to the Galapagos Islands and to Machu Picchu in Peru, learning all about Charles Darwin.
 In 2017, I visited the Netherlands, learning about bulb production and visiting the famous Keukenhof Gardens in Lisse.